 • Outstanding performance: The Linx range of general-purpose black inks offers outstanding performance under most common application conditions.

-• Suitable for a wide range of materials: These dye-based inks have excellent adhesion and contrast on a wide range of porous and non-porous materials such as paper, card, metal, glass and many plastics.
+• Suitable for a wide range of materials: These dye-based inks have excellent adhesion and contrast on a wide range of porous and non-porous materials including paper, card, metal, glass and many plastics.

 • Chemical resistant: Our black inks also offer resistance to many chemicals commonly encountered in production and user environments such as water, alkali, acid and detergent.